defnico/defnico.github.io/index.md

 #### Other Projects
 **Creator and first TA of ITP 483 (2020)** – [Communication for Software Engineers](https://web-app.usc.edu/soc/syllabus/20233/32088.pdf)
-- Designed the first elective helping CS students improve their technical communication and interview skills
+- Created the first elective to help CS students improve their technical communication and interview skills

 **Co-founder & Head of Product/Design (2020-2022)** – [Inked Sports](https://www.kingtide.com/case-studies/inkedsports)
 - Built a SaaS platform connecting college athletes with brands in the NIL era